Mindinventory/Passio-Classifier-Hackathon-iOS/README.md

 - Last step is to save the cloned project to your computer.
 Once this has been done, the project opens in Xcode and it’s yours to play with!

+- Add your key in "constants.swift".

 ## Setup Instructions
 - App will work in real device only so connect the device to your Mac, and choose the device in the run destination menu.

 -  Add your Apple ID in Accounts preferences and assign the project to a team on the Signing & Capabilities pane of the project editor.
 If you belong to the Apple Developer Program, you need to register the device before you can run the app.

 - Click the Run button to build and run the app on the selected device.
 View the status of the build in the activity area of the toolbar.

+## Future Improvements
+- Library of yoga poses with detailed advice and instructions.

+- We can add unique yoga classes displayed in beautiful HD videos.

+- We can integrate with Health app to track calories burned, workouts and mindful minutes!

+- Smart Search will help you find poses based on type, focus and ability.